bkelemen-pitech/my-potential-palm-tree/Docs/Document/Document.md

   "status":"error"
 }
 ```
+> Obs: the `data` property is dynamic, it's a serialized string and the application won't apply any formatting on this

 ### Document subtype
 If the document type id is `1` the subtype is under `data.type_id` (this is an optional field).
 | Document subtype | Label |